manetu/temporal-clojure-sdk/doc/workflows.md

 There are some things, however, to think about when writing your Workflows, namely determinism and isolation.
 We summarize these constraints here:

 - Do not use any mutable global variables such as atoms in your Workflow implementations.
 This will ensure that multiple Workflow instances are fully isolated.
 - Do not call any non-deterministic functions like non-seeded random or uuid-generators directly from the Workflow code.
-(Coming soon: SideEffect API)
 - Perform all IO operations and calls to third-party services on Activities and not Workflows, as they are usually non-deterministic.
 - Do not use any programming language constructs that rely on system time.
 (Coming soon: API methods for time)
 - Do not use threading primitives such as clojure.core.async/go or clojure.core.async/thread.
 (Coming soon: API methods for async function execution)